Daughter Writes Obit For ‘Evil’ Father, Increases Awareness Of Domestic Violence

 A Texas woman penned a disheartening obituary for an “evil” father that has gone viral, multiple media outlets have reported.

 Leslie Ray Charping died January 30 after a battle with cancer.
-The father of two was arrested on multiple occasions for abusing family members, and his obituary pulled no punches in describing his life.
-While he lived to be 74 years old, the daughter wrote in the obituary that it was “29 years longer than expected and much longer than he deserved,” according to an ABC affiliate in Galveston, Texas.
+The father-of-two was arrested on multiple occasions for abusing family members, and his obituary pulled no punches in describing his life.
+While he lived to be 74-years-old, the daughter wrote in the obituary that it was “29 years longer than expected and much longer than he deserved,” according to an ABC affiliate in Galveston, Texas.

 The scathing obituary provided commentary on his life, one that was noteworthy as “a model example of bad parenting combined with mental illness and a complete commitment to drinking, drugs, womanizing and being generally offensive.”
 Drinking was repeatedly blamed for contributing to his “evil,” the obituary noted.